simonsayz13/oxbury-tech-test/README.md

     npm start

-## Run Tests
+## Running Tests

     npm test

 ## Example Endpoints

-### GET `/applications`
+### GET `/application`

-- Description: This endpoint gets all application records from the database.
+- Description: This endpoint retrieves all application records from the database or retrieves a specific application record in the database if an id is provided as request query.
-- Parameters: None
+- Parameters: None or the ID of the application, specified as part of the request query with a key of `id`.

 ### GET `/application/filter`